 - "Where Are They Now?"
 Epilogue: Sometimes used in conjunction with other ending tropes (particularly the "Graduation" ending, the "Moving Out" ending, and the Distant Finale ending); what happens to the characters in the future is summarized either in a captioned statement or a voiceover narration, usually on a person-by-person basis.

-- The entire series is revealed to be All Just a Dream or an extended fantasy.
+- The entire series is revealed to be All Just a Dream (whether it's from the mind of someone dying, someone unconscious/in a coma, or from someone sleeping).
 Often, this is the bad writers' way out of a series or done to retcon anything considered Fanon Discontinuity.
-If you're a series writer, use caution when considering this device, as this is only good with series that seem too weird to be real or have really subtle foreshadowing connecting to this.
+If you're a series writer, use caution and sufficient foreshadowing before using this.

 - To no one's surprise, Lord Voldemort died at the end of the last Harry Potter book.